Diptera-ai/LarvaeDispenser/README.md

    <br>
    <img src="docs/images/photos/gui/3_finished_count.png?raw=true" height="500" align="center" alt="">
+   <small>Once the count finished, the plot is updated with the events' signal histogram</small>
    <br>
    <br>

-   5. Set the **sensitivity threshold**, and press **Apply New Threshold** to get a new reading of the total updated count.
+   4. Set the **sensitivity threshold**, and press **Apply New Threshold** to get a new reading of the total updated count.
 The higher the threshold, more events will be included in the count.
 Lowering the sensitivity threshold correctly allows you to remove from the count events that were probably caused by debris.
       >
       > A good rule of thumb is to set the sensitivity threshold to the first minima to the right of the significant curve.
 This, basically, removes events caused by remaining debris.